fogfish/fogfish.github.io/_posts/2017-05-24-migrate-you-application-to-cloud.md

 Do not expect 100% data consistency within your swarm because of CAP theorem.
 Use asynchronous and event-based techniques for data distribution.
 Strong Eventual Consistency is a good target.

 As an example, we have used consumer journey as an input to identify our search data boundaries.
-We derived them from our use-cases and business criterias.
+We derived them from our use-cases and business criteria.

 The **intake layer** is a traditional layer to ​[extract, transform, and load processes](https://en.wikipedia.org/wiki/Extract,_transform,_load) ​– we call it an event-driven content integration pipe.
 It is used to ​extract content from a heterogeneous source using both synchronous and asynchronous communication patterns.
 Usually, it reads content either from ground truth business sources hosted by the e-commerce platform or content extensions driven by a consumer facing application.
 The content ​transformation stage is a series of purely functional operations that join data from multiple sources and prepare the smallest unit of atomicity required by search use cases.
 The content is asynchronously loaded​ to microservices at the storage layer, enabling article discovery.